waylonggggg/tp/docs/DeveloperGuide.md

 ### **Record Attendance to Student Feature**

-The record attendance feature allows users to add increment the attendance of a student in a CCA in the address book.
+The record attendance feature allows users to add increment the attendance of a student in a CCA

 The following shows the activity diagram when the user executes the `attend` command: